nickarms/100-days-of-code/r1-log.md

 ### R1D58
 Again falling asleep.
 Dreaming about a new laptop - would it be bad if I got one before the challenge was up? https://twitter.com/sirnixalot/status/972384832977231877

+### R159
+ZZZZZ.
+Bought my new computer today, though, and I'm psyched.
+Using my old Pro tonight and likely moving forward if for no other reason than the keyboard.
+I HATE the keyboard on the Yoga. https://twitter.com/sirnixalot/status/972741681282891776